apache/nuttx/boards/arm/lpc214x/zp214xpa/README.txt

     1. Install Cygwin (http://www.cygwin.com/).
 My recommendation is to install everything.
-There are many tools you will need and it is best just to waste a little disk space and have everthing you need.
+There are many tools you will need and it is best just to waste a little disk space and have everything you need.
 Everything will require a couple of gigbytes of disk space.

     2. Create a directory /home/OpenOCD.